The non-Hermitian skin effect: A perspective: The NH skin effect: The basics

 \subsection{Beyond Hamiltonians}

-While usually phrased in terms of Hamiltonians, the skin effect is a property of NH matrices.
-Thus, any physical system which can be represented by a NH matrix might exhibit the skin effect.
-Prominent examples include the conductance matrix, which is the appropriate object to consider when handling topoelectric circuits \cite{Helbig2020}, and the damping matrix in open quantum systems~\cite{Song2019,Yang2022}.
+While usually phrased in terms of Hamiltonians, we note that the skin effect is a property of NH matrices or operators.
+Thus, any physical system represented by such may exhibit the skin effect.
+Examples include the conductance matrix, which is the appropriate object to consider when handling topoelectric circuits \cite{helbig_generalized_2020}, the damping matrix in open quantum systems~\cite{song_non-hermitian_2019-1,yang_liouvillian_2022}, and the scattering matrix~\cite{franca_non-hermitian_2022,brunelli_restoration_2023}.